Devon Spier is a writer, educator and artistic creator, who studies rabbinics at the Academy for Jewish Religion (NY).

 Locating strength in difference , Devon designed and implemented a multi-faith Peace Camp in a Christian-university college.
 For her vision on courageous encounters that bring together the most unlikely peacemakers, Peace Camp received a prestigious grant from the Lyle S. Hallman Foundation that has grown the camp to provide peace education training for Canadian students each year.

 Devon’s work is also notable in the Jewish community.
-She is the most published author on Ritualwell.org and her work on trauma and power-informed Jewish community has been consulted and published by the London School for Jewish Studies, the Reconstructionist Judaism movement, the Jewish Women’s Archives, Hevria and Jewcer: The Leading Crowdfunding Platform for Jewish Causes.
-Her Jewish rituals, poems and artistic programming have also been selected for use by NewCAJE, The Howard Grinspoon Foundation, The Jewish Artists’ Laboratory in Boston and most recently, the City Museum of New York.
+She is the most published author on Ritualwell.org and her work on trauma and power-informed Jewish community has been consulted and published by the London School for Jewish Studies, the Reconstructionist Judaism movement, Jewish Women’s Archives, Hevria and Jewcer: The Leading Crowdfunding Platform for Jewish Causes.
+Her Jewish rituals, poems and artistic programming have also been selected for use by Combined Jewish Philanthropies, The Ruderman Family Foundation, NewCAJE, The Howard Grinspoon Foundation, The Jewish Artists’ Laboratory in Boston, the Orot Centre for New Jewish Learning in Chicago and most recently, the City Museum of New York.

 For her community development, Devon has been honoured with peacebuilding awards from the YMCA and Interfaith Grand River as well the Outstanding Achievement Award and Peter C. and Elisabeth Williams Memorial Scholarship, from the departments of Religious Studies and Peace and Conflict Studies at the University of Waterloo.